AbhiPawar5/Mathematical-Foundations-of-CS/README.md

 # Mathematical-Foundations-of-CS
-This repository contains basic mathematical programs from scratch like Naive Bayes or KNN classifier
+This repository contains basic mathematical programs from scratch like Probability distribution to Naive Bayes or KNN classifier which serve as basic concepts in Computer Science.